Separated by a Common Language: British vs. American English (Abbreviations)

 Mister ⇒ Mr Doctor ⇒ Dr

 BrE and AmE mainly diverge in the formatting styles of contractions/abbreviations.
-While the British English correctly formats these "abbreviations" as contractions, the American English conveniently treats them as abbreviations.
+While the British English logically, and correctly, formats these “abbreviations” as contractions, the American English conveniently (and visually more appealingly) treats them as abbreviations.

 Americans tend to place periods after contractions to make sure they are not mistaken for regular words.
 They basically treat them as abbreviations.
 Brits, however, want to be consistent: If a contraction ends with the same letter as the original word, no a period (full stop) should be used: